AiCodeCraft/OnionHosting-Theme/README.md

 ## 📄 License
 This theme is open source and available under the MIT License.
 Use it as you wish!

 Made with love and a bit of code magic. ✨

-AI used Crossover : Deepseek R1 + V3 & Gemini 2.5 Flash
+> AI used Crossover : Deepseek R1 + V3 & Gemini 2.5 Flash (Text only)